Belgium Travel Advice

 Threat level: Low-Medium

-Further terrorist attacks remain a potential threat, with targeted areas likely to be towards foreign travellers, tourist attractions, busy bars and coffee shops.
+Further terrorist attacks do remain a potential threat, with targeted areas likely to be towards foreign travellers, tourist attractions, busy bars and coffee shops.
 Take particular care if attending sporting events, religious holiday celebrations and other public festivities.

 Caution should be taken if travelling to Brussels and local news sources monitored.
 Road closures and vehicle check points can be expected in some areas, due to recent attacks in the city.
 For specific security threat information with regards to Brussels, see our: Brussels Travel Advice.